Packages Available Here

 These packages provide both the FrameGPU.dll module and the CUDA libraries needed for doing frame alignment with the GPU.
 The same files are used for aligning K2/K3 frames in the SEMCCD plugin to DigitalMicrograph and frames from a Falcon or Direct Electron camera in SerialEM itself.
 The packages have no default location to unpack to, so when you run one, you must select to unpack it in either C:\ProgramData\Gatan\Plugins (for a K2/K3 camera) or in the location where the SerialEM executable is (usually C:\Program Files\SerialEM) for Falcon and DE cameras.

-There may also be beta versions of the current stable release, with bug fixes since the last package was released.
+There may also be executables of the current stable release, with bug fixes since the last package was released.
 These are a lot safer to use, although sometimes a specific change still needs to be tested by the user who reported the bug.
-Changes in this version will marked as "(In 3.7)" in the development change list.
+Changes in this version will be marked as "(In 3.8)" in the development change list.

 Third party items are not available here.